Evisceration (ophthalmology): Background

+Indications

 Evisceration involves disrupting the integrity of the globe, and therefore is not typically used in patients with intraocular cancers as it may risk spreading cancerous cells to other parts of the body.
 The most common indications for evisceration include a blind painful eye, trauma, or infection.

 Pre-operative evaluation

 Prior to surgery, the eye must be carefully examined by an ophthalmologist to check for ocular cancer or other conditions that may complicate the procedure.
 If the back of the eye cannot be visualized, then a CT scan should be performed.
 If neither clinical evaluation nor imaging can rule out cancer, then enucleation may be considered as an alternative to prevent the possibility of malignant spread.

 Surgical technique

 The surgery is performed in the operating room typically under general anesthesia, however it can also be conducted using local anesthesia with sedation.
 Procedure time is typically one to two hours.

 Prior to surgery, the correct eye must be marked and verified.
 The patient is anesthetized, the field is sterilized, then draped in a sterile manner.
 An eyelid speculum is placed to keep the eyelids open during the surgery.
 The procedure begins with a 360° periotomy followed by a stab incision in the sclera.
 The incision is then expanded around the limbus circumferentially and the orbital contents are removed using an evisceration spoon.
 The optic disc is then cauterized and the scleral shell is cleaned.
 A spherical implant is then inserted into the scleral shell and the shell is sutured together, encasing the implant.
 The intraocular contents may be sent for pathological examination once removed.